habrachat/ssh-chat/CONTRIBUTING.md

 ### Discussion Channels

-Development discussion of `ssh-chat` can be found on Shazow's public `ssh-chat` server.
+Development discussion of `ssh-chat` can be found on Shazow’s public `ssh-chat` server.
 Connect using any `ssh` client with the following:

 ```bash
 $ ssh username@chat.shazow.net